What is proton therapy?

 Your child's team

-Your child's radiation oncologist will work closely with the rest of your child's team from Children's or elsewhere, and the care team at SCCA Proton Therapy.
+Your child's radiation oncologist will work closely with the rest of your child's team from Seattle Children's or elsewhere, and the care team at SCCA Proton Therapy.
 We will continue to work closely with your referring doctor through all phases of care.
 The team at the center includes nurses and radiation therapists specially trained and experienced in radiation therapy for children.

 Who needs proton therapy?